microsoft/Readi/README.md

 ## Run

 `MAX_LLM_RETRY_TIME`, `MAX_REFINE_TIME`,`OUTPUT_FILE_PATH` can be modified in config.py.

 LLM openai engine can be modifed with `LLM_BASE` in config.py.

+Remember to create results/(KGQA or MQA or tableqa) folder.

 ### run kgqa (cwq or WebQSP)